Urobobros/SimpleWhpDemo/readme.md

 A legacy x86 computer system would load firmware data from its NVRAM (Non-Volatile RAM).
 The firmware would provide some functions to the bootloaders to invoke. \
 This demo project includes a tiny BIOS image.
 When the VM starts it jumps to the firmware entry point at `F000:FFF0`.
-The firmware installs an Interrupt Vector Table and implements basic handlers for services such as `INT 10h` for text output and a stub `INT 13h` for disk access.
+The firmware installs an Interrupt Vector Table and implements handlers for services such as `INT 10h` for text output and `INT 13h` for disk reads.
 Real‑mode programs rely on these services to print messages or cleanly terminate.
 To build the firmware, go to the test cases directory and execute:
 ```bat